vinayp21/react-standards/content/component-life-cycle/_index.md

 #### componentWillMount()-

 •	ComponentWillMount gets called before the render function

+•	Neither Props nor State should be modified inside this function.

-•	You can update the state in this life cycle.
-Setting state will not trigger re-rendering
+•	Setting state here will not trigger a re-rendering.
+Hence it is not recommended.

 #### render()-

 •	This function is always required.

+•	It should always return a single child component.

-You can also return null if you don’t want to render anything
+•	You can also return null or false if you don’t want to render anything.

 •	Render function should be pure .
 It should not modify the state of the component.

 #### componentDidMount()-
 •	Called after render

-•	Good place to make network calls
+•	Good place to make network calls.

+•	This will be called only once when the component is mounted.

-•	Setting state will trigger the re-rendering
+•	Setting state will trigger the re-rendering.